atibioke/typing-test/README.md

 # Typing Test

-### Typing Test as an application built to measure your typing speed and accuracy within a short time countdown
+### Typing Test is an application built to measure your typing speed and accuracy within a short time countdown

 ## Table of Contents